Baldo431/Gasoline_Price_Dashboard/README.md

 #### Train, Test, Split Description
 The data are split into 80% training and 20% testing.

+#### Explanation of Changes in Model Choice
+Not applicable.

+#### Description of How the Model Has Been Trained Thus Far and Any Additional Training
+This model will also include a function that takes in current gas prices (into the existing linear regression model with past gas prices) and predicts future gas prices.

+#### Description of Current Accuracy Score
+The current accuracy socre is 0.873.
+This will fluctuate once the function that takes in current gas prices to predict future gas prices is added.

+#### How the Model Addresses the Question/Problem the Team is Solving
+This linear regression model will predict future gas prices in order to help American customers make more informed decisions about their gas consumption.

 ### Natural Language Processsing (Sentiment Analysis) (see twitter_NLP.ipynb)

 #### Description of Preliminary Data Preprocessing